-Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.
+Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.

 The building currently has an approved fire evacuation scheme.
 Fire drills occur six-monthly.
-Security arrangements are in place in the event of a fire or external disaster.
-Preventative and reactive maintenance schedules are maintained.
+Security arrangements are in place in the event of a fire, external disaster or at night.
+Preventative and reactive maintenance schedules are maintained to include equipment electrical compliance and calibration, hot water and air temperatures, and call bell checks.